NBN98/CV/Readme.txt

 Inside the folder G21 you will find the file config.
 Edit the following to successfully run the challenge:

-src: Replace this variable with the folder where you have the Scene you want to mask.
+1) src: Replace this variable with the folder where you have the Scene you want to mask.
 example: src = "C:\User\Documents\P1E_S1"
 Note: please be sure to select the folder at that level and that it has the corresponding *_C1, *_c2, and *_C3 folders inside and nothing else.
 Otherwise, it may lead to errors.

-L: Replace this value with 1 or 2.
+2) L: Replace this value with 1 or 2.
-R: Replace this value with 2 or 3.
+3) R: Replace this value with 2 or 3.

-start: select the start value here, take into consideration that if you select a start value bigger than the amount of files in the folder, the program will show an error.
+4) start: select the start value here, take into consideration that if you select a start value bigger than the amount of files in the folder, the program will show an error.

-bg: You can select here the background to be used in the substitute mode and the bonus mode(video).
+5) bg: You can select here the background to be used in the substitute mode and the bonus mode(video).
 Replace these paths with the paths where your image and/or video is located.
 example: "C:\User\Pictures\bg.jpg"
 example video: "C:\User\Videos\bgvideo.mp4"

-To run the program then just open the challenge.m file and click on Run.
+To run the program:
+Option a) Just open the challenge.m file and click on Run.
-You can also type from the command: challenge.mask and then press enter.
+Option b) You can also type from the command: challenge.mask and then press enter.
 		  example: >>challenge.m

 ***************************************************************************************************